insipx/material-bliss-jekyll-theme/README.md

 ./build-prod.sh //for production build
 ```

-#### ./react-dev/pages
+`./react-dev/pages`
-These are static Jekyll components being rendered with react-dev
+These are static Jekyll components being rendered with react

 ### TODO: